 - Asian Heritage in Canada

 Identify additional gaps in your knowledge of culture, and seek out credible sources to fill in those gaps.
 You may want to review the Collins (2016) suggestions on Discerning appropriate Information sources, and in particular, the information on Web sources, to ensure that you are relying on scholarly, professional, and free of cultural bias.

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc1/#celebrating]

-The following figure illustrates the kinds of personal, cultural, contextual, ideological, and universal factors that feed into each of our cultural identities.
-The tendency for many of us is to take these factors for granted and leave them largely unexamined, unless we experience cultural oppression that brings these variables to the forefront.
-Even then, however, we may explore our ethnic identity and nationality, but fail to reflect critically on our sexual identity development or the impact of gender identity.
+The following figure illustrates the cultural dimensions, systemic factors, relationality, personal contextual factors, and *isms that feed into each of our cultural identities.
+The tendency for many of us is to take these factors for granted and leave them largely unexamined, unless we experience cultural oppression that brings these variables to the foreground.
+Even then, however, we may explore our ethnic identity and nationality, but fail to reflect critically on our sexual identity development or the impact of gender.

 Figure 1.
 Factors influencing cultural identity.

 Take some time to complete the Personal cultural identities inventory, identifying the factors that you consider important to your personal cultural identity.
 Pay attention to any influences that you may have taken for granted or ignored previously.

 - What brings our awareness to some elements of cultural identity more readily than to others?

 - How might this tendency toward a lack of cultural awareness in some areas influence how you view the world or how you view your clients?